LASER-UMASS/cs520-Spring2020/threeinarow/README.md

 ### How to run (from Terminal):

-1. After building the project (i.e., running `ant`), run the following command in the threeinarow folder:
+1. After building the project (i.e., running `ant`), run the following command in the threeinarow folder (without logging):
    `java -cp bin RowGameApp`

+2. Run the following command in the threeinarow folder (with logging):
+   `java -Dlogger.Logger.tracing=true -cp bin RowGameApp`

 ### How to clean up (from Terminal):